Remember Your Baptism

 When I was baptized at 23, the pastor prefaced my baptism by saying “there is nothing magical about this water,” and he was right.
 There is no magic in the water and the water itself will not change you, but there is extraordinary power and hope in the One who makes baptism possible - the One who baptizes in the Spirit and transforms the heart.

-Remember your baptism, but don’t just remember the day or the act - remember the gospel, which gives purpose to all baptisms.
+Remember your baptism, but don’t just remember the day or the act - remember the gospel of Jesus Christ, which gives purpose to all baptisms.
 Remember that the Lord called you to Himself, and He chose you by name - not by any merit of your own but by His free gift of grace.